 After you write the main content, you can write a conclusion.
 This is optional as sometimes blog posts don’t need a conclusion.
 They can just end with the main content.

 But if you do write a conclusion, what you include is up to you.
 You can either write a simple one, where in a few lines, you briefly tell people about what they just learned and what they need to do next, or you can write a detailed one.

-In a detailed conclusion, you can offer a recap of everything they learned in the article, like in this post on the 10 Things that 3 Customer-Centric Brands Get Right by Katie Kelly at CXL.
+In a detailed conclusion, you can offer a recap of everything they learned in the post, like in this great article on the 10 Things that 3 Customer-Centric Brands Get Right by Katie Kelly at CXL.